Hugo Lloris: 2016–2019: Captaincy and Champions League runner-up

-2019–2021
+2019–2022: 300th and 400th appearance

 In the 2019–20 season, Lloris made his 300th appearance for the club in the second league match of the season against Manchester City, a match that finished 2–2.
 On 5 October, Lloris was carried off on a stretcher after suffering a dislocated elbow against Brighton, a match which ended in 3–0 defeat for Spurs.
 Ligament damage sustained in the injury would rule him out the team for a few months.
 In November 2019, he underwent surgery for the dislocation.
 He returned from injury in January 2020 in the home game against Norwich City.

 On 29 November 2020, he played his 100th European match in a 1–0 defeat against Royal Antwerp in the Europa League, becoming the first French goalkeeper to achieve this feat.
 On 28 February 2021, he had his 100th Premier League clean sheet in a 4–0 win over Burnley.

-2021–22 season

 On 22 August 2021, he played his 300th Premier League match in a 1–0 away win over Wolverhampton Wanderers.
 In January 2022, he extended his contract with Tottenham Hotspur until 2024.
 On 19 February 2022, he made his 400th appearance for his club in all competitions in a 3–2 away win over Manchester City.
 On 15 May 2022, he equaled his record of 15 clean sheets per season in a 1–0 win over Burnley, before breaking the record to reach his personal best of 16 clean sheets in a 5–0 away win over Norwich City in the last match of the season.

+2023: Limited playing opportunities

+On 23 April 2023, Lloris was substituted off at half-time in a 6–1 defeat to Newcastle United.
+This would be his last appearance for the club.
+In July 2023, Tottenham announced that Lloris was left out of the club pre-season tour, with a statement reading that he could "explore prospective transfer opportunities".
+On 12 August, it was announced that Son Heung-min had replaced Lloris as club captain.
+Lloris remained at the club and continued training with the squad despite failing to be included in match-day squads by new manager Ange Postecoglou.

+Los Angeles FC

+On 30 December 2023, it was announced that Lloris had signed a contract for Major League Soccer club Los Angeles FC for the 2024 season, with options to extend in the following two years.